rxt1077/it610/markup/index.typ

 This website houses presentations and exercises for teaching Linux systems administration with containers.

-All resources are generated using #link("https://github.com/typst/typst")[Typst], are available on #link("https://github.com/rxt1077/it610")[GitHub], and are licensed under #link("https://creativecommons.org/licenses/by-nc/4.0/")[CC BY-NC 4.0]
+All resources are created using #link("https://github.com/typst/typst")[Typst], are available on #link("https://github.com/rxt1077/it610")[GitHub], and are licensed under #link("https://creativecommons.org/licenses/by-nc/4.0/")[CC BY-NC 4.0]

 The current syllabus can be found #link("syllabus.pdf")[here].

+Italics indicated that a presentation or exercise still needs to be converted to use the Typst template.

 == Presentations

 The presentations are listed in the order they are used.

-Italics indicated that a presentation still needs to be converted to use the Typst template.

 + #link("slides/unix.html")[_UNIX Systems_]
 + #link("slides/containers.html")[_System Administration with Containers_]